-I left Australia for Europe and America in early 2000, wanting to expand my awareness and knowledge of sustainability within the construction industry.
-This enabled me upon my return to Australia Five years later with a clear vision of a sustainability model I could tailor to Australian conditions.
+I left Australia in for Europe and America in early 2000, wanting to expand my awareness and knowledge of sustainability within the construction industry.
+This enabled me to return to Australia with a clear vision of a sustainability model I could tailor to Australian conditions.

 TEAM MEMBERS (1) :

 Main Image/Photographer/Belinda Mason